enasequence/read_docs/format_03.rst

 HLA Gene With Sequenced Introns
 ===============================

-HLA genes have strictly controlled formats in ENA falt files.
+HLA genes have strictly controlled formats in ENA flat files.
 Please adhere to the below conventions to avoid having your submission rejected.

 1. **{organism}** is a species-rank organism present in the database.
 Search